NichtsHsu/greet/README.md

                     // if no long flag, default to 'VALUE' .allow_hyphen() // allow value start with a hyphen(`-`),
-                    // this only affects `-a -b` and `--aaa -b` .about("a VECTOR type option")  // about message
+                    // this only affects `-a -b` and `--aaa -b` .about("A VECTOR type option")  // about message
 ```

 *NOTE: `-h`, `--help`, `-V` and `--version` are reserved for print help and version.*